Silvenga/silvenga.com/src/posts/archive/convert-to-retail-windows-server.md

+---
-Title: Convert Windows 2016 Eval to Retail
+title: Convert Windows 2016 Eval to Retail
-Description: How to convert a Windows Server 2016 trial installation to full retail.
+description: How to convert a Windows Server 2016 trial installation to full retail.
 ---

 ![Command line, using DISM to convert to retail.](/content/images/2017/dism.png)